Table of Contents

 Insurance premium savings

-Shifting from reactive to proactive parking lot security
+Shift from reactive to proactive parking lot security

 Securing retail parking facilities requires a shift from reactive documentation to proactive deterrence.
 By combining environmental design with advanced Video AI, retailers can detect and deter potential car break-ins earlier.
 This layered approach—leveraging real-time alerts, LPR, and active deterrence—addresses key pain points for loss prevention leaders: improving alert accuracy, shortening investigation time, and demonstrating ROI.
+Organizations that implement these comprehensive strategies protect assets while creating a safer environment for customers and employees, directly supporting the retail brand's reputation and bottom line.

-Want to see how video AI agents work in real retail environments?
-Request a demo with Spot AI and experience the platform’s capabilities firsthand.
+Want to see how Video AI Agents work in real retail environments?
+Request a demo with Spot AI and experience the platform's capabilities firsthand.

 Frequently asked questions